shashank-179/Bridgelabz_2115000939/README.md

 Practiced and understood the implementation of these data structures.

 **Task 21: Date: 13-02-2025**
-Sucessfullly completed and submitted the assignment on stack, queue and hashmaps.
+Successfullly completed and submitted the assignment on stack, queue and hashmaps.

+**Task 22: Date: 14-02-2025**
+Read and explored about sorting algorithms and practiced practical implementations on them.
+Successfully completed and submitted assignment on sorting algorithms.